pinot-contrib/pinot-docs/reference/multi-stage-engine.md

 ### Root stage

-* After the join algorithm completes, the results are sent back to the broker, and then sent to clients.&#x20;
+* After the join algorithm completes, the results are sent back to the broker, and then sent to clients.

+## How to optimize multi-stage queries

+Multi-stage queries